pivotal/docs-tap/scc/ootb-template-reference.hbs.md

     <td><code>serviceAccount<code></td>
     <td>
       Name of the service account providing credentials for the configured image registry.
-      `Image` will use these credentials to push built container images to the registry.
+      `Image` uses these credentials to push built container images to the registry.
       The service account must exist in the same namespace as the Workload.
     </td>
     <td>